truenas/documentation/content/TruenasApps/_index.md

 {{< /expand >}}

 {{< expand "Network Configuration" "v" >}}
-**Network Configuration** shows network settings the app uses to communicate with SCALE and the Internet.
+**Network Configuration** shows network settings the app uses to communicate with TrueNAS and the Internet.
 Settings include the default port assignment, host name, IP addresses, and other network settings.

 If changing the port number to something other than the default setting, refer to [Default Ports](https://www.truenas.com/docs/references/defaultports/) for a list of used and available port numbers.